Recommended QSECURITY Level for IBM i

 - Level 30 — Resource Security.
 Object-level authority is enforced as users do not assume root-level authority by default.
 A moderately knowledgeable programmer or operator can bypass resource-level security and assume root-level authority.

-- Level 40 — Operating System Security.
+- Level 40 — Operating System Integrity.
 Level 30 protection plus additional operating system integrity.
 It is possible for an extremely knowledgeable programmer with access to your system to elevate his or her level of authority, possibly as high as root-level authority.

 - Level 50 — Enhanced Operating System Security.
 Level 40 protection plus enhanced operating system integrity.
 A properly secured system at security level 50 is the best defense.
 However, even at level 50, other system configuration issues must be addressed.